 The ACT and SAT have been prominent in the college applications process for over 60 years.
 It should thus come as no surprise that there are countless myths, rumors, and misconceptions surrounding both exams.
 Separating truth from fiction, along with everything between, can be vital for students and families who seek to create effective and stress-free study programs.

 “If you don’t know the answer to a question, leave it blank.”

 This myth stems from older versions of the SAT.
-Before the exam was redesigned in 2016, the SAT had a “guessing penalty”—each incorrect answer would cost students a quarter of a point.
-On the current incarnations of the SAT and ACT, however, there is no penalty for guessing; students simply gain points for answering questions correctly and do not gain points for answering questions incorrectly.
+Before the exam was redesigned in 2016, the SAT had a “guessing penalty”— each incorrect answer would cost students a quarter of a point.
+On the current incarnation of the SAT and ACT, however, there is no penalty for guessing; students simply gain points for answering questions correctly and do not gain points for answering questions incorrectly.
 Therefore, there is no reason to omit any questions on the ACT or SAT.
-These tests are overwhelmingly multiple choice format, so even guessing entirely at random, a student can expect to be correct 20-25% of the time depending on the section.
+These tests are overwhelmingly multiple choice in format, so even guessing entirely at random, a student can expect to be correct 20-25% of the time depending on the section.

 “Fall exams usually have tougher curves than spring exams because more high school seniors take those tests.”

 This is entirely false: the SAT and ACT are not curved exams.
 A curved exam is one in which individual results are weighted in relation to the results of all test takers.
 In contrast, the ACT and SAT both use a process of “equating,” in which data are used prior to the administration of an exam to ensure that scores on one test date will carry the same weight as those from another test date.
 For example, a student might be able to correctly answer fewer questions on a date with a more difficult test and achieve the same score as a student who correctly answered a greater number of questions on a date with a less challenging exam.
 Since the results are the same regardless of who is taking the exam on a given date, it is impossible to predict the difficulty of an exam or how lenient its scale might be.